 From his earliest memories, drawing was a constant enjoyable past time for Spencer Herr.
 Born in Kansas City in 1974 and reared in Phoenix Arizona by his mother and father who served as a Marine in Viet Nam.
-The images of the West were burned into Spencer’s sensitive mind’s eye and are now revealed in delicate veils of acrylic and scratched lines in his paintings.
+The images of the American West were burned into Spencer’s sensitive mind’s eye and are now revealed in delicate veils of acrylic and scratched lines in his art.
 School was a struggle for him and his class work never held the passion that drawing did.
 After he “finally completed school,” he hit the road and lived in several states doing extended backpacking trips often having carpentry jobs to earn a few dollars and then, to move on.
 He camped out often and loved sleeping in forests.
 He spent brief stints renting dilapidated housing.
 Along the way, he would continue to find ways to keep creating art.
 After finding his way to the Eastern United States, he met Kara, his wife, who also loves the outdoors.
 Now their life together is deeply rooted in the Appalachian Mountains rearing their two young children.

 Until recently, various carpentry jobs kept the pantry filled and by night Spencer stayed busy painting.
-With his wife’s encouragement, in 2011, he began to devote full time to painting and has quickly become a successful artist showing in a number of gallery and Museum exhibitions.
+With his wife’s encouragement, in 2011, he began to devote fulltime to painting and has quickly become a successful artist showing in a number of gallery and Museum exhibitions.
 In February of 2012 his work was featured in New York at the Outsider Art Fair by Marcia Weber Art Objects and nearly all of his works sold quickly to crowds excited by his work.

 Spencer states: “My mind is still full of the images from my youth.
 Images that are, for the most part, of things now gone.
 I hold these images close to my heart.
 They often serve as my inspiration.”